 DILD and WILD: The 2 Main Lucid Dream Induction Techniques

-Lucid dreaming is a dream in which you are aware that you are dreaming.
+Lucid dreaming is a dream where you are aware that you are dreaming.

 To experience it, you need to ensure that your mind is conscious within the dream state.

-Studies like this one proved that lucid dreaming is a learnable skill, and specific techniques can help you become conscious inside your dream world.
+Studies like this one proved that lucid dreaming is a learnable skill.
+Specific techniques can help you become conscious inside your dream world.

 Below, you can find some of the best WILD & DILD techniques.